oras-project/oras-www/docs/CLI/5_developer_guide.md

 *Note: this section needs a lot of love and automation* 🙂

 1. Make sure your GPG is available on GitHub at `https://github.com/<username>.gpg`.
 This can be added at https://github.com/settings/keys
-2. If you haven't already, open PR to add your GPG key to the [`KEYS`](https://github.com/oras-project/oras/blob/main/KEYS) file (see file for instructions)
+1. If you haven't already, open PR to add your GPG key to the [`KEYS`](https://github.com/oras-project/oras/blob/main/KEYS) file (see file for instructions)
-3. Open a release PR to
+1. Open a release PR to
    - Build with latest golang: replace go version of [binary](https://github.com/oras-project/oras/blob/main/.github/workflows/release-github.yml#L32) and [image](https://github.com/oras-project/oras/blob/main/Dockerfile#L14) to latest stable one
    - Update oras version: replace [current stable version](https://github.com/oras-project/oras/blob/main/internal/version/version.go#L20) with upcoming release version
-4. After the release PR got merged, [create an issue](https://github.com/oras-project/oras/issues/new) to call for vote on cutting off a release branch named `release-<version>` based on the version update commit.
+1. After the release PR got merged, [create an issue](https://github.com/oras-project/oras/issues/new) to call for vote on cutting off a release branch named `release-<major>.<minor>` based on the version update commit.
-5. Make fresh clone of the repo after all above steps are completed.
+1. Make fresh clone of the repo after all above steps are completed.
 Create a new tag for the version prefixed with "v" and push the tag directly to the repo.
     ```sh
     version=1.0.0
     git tag v${version}
     git push origin v${version}
     ```
-6. Wait for GitHub Actions to complete successfully for both the `release-ghcr` and `release-github` pipelines
+1. Wait for GitHub Actions to complete successfully for both the `release-ghcr` and `release-github` pipelines
-7. Download all of the artifacts uploaded to the new GitHub release locally (`*checksums.txt`, `*darwin_amd64.tar.gz`, `*linux_armv7.tar.gz`, `*linux_arm64.tar.gz`, `*linux_amd64.tar.gz`, `*windows_amd64.zip`).
+1. Download all of the artifacts uploaded to the new GitHub release locally (`*checksums.txt`, `*darwin_amd64.tar.gz`, `*linux_armv7.tar.gz`, `*linux_arm64.tar.gz`, `*linux_amd64.tar.gz`, `*windows_amd64.zip`).
-8. Verify the checksum of the file, downloaded platform should pass the check:
+1. Verify the checksum of the file, downloaded platform should pass the check:
     ```sh
     shasum -c oras_${version}_checksums.txt
     ```
-9. Run version command and make sure that version number and git commit digest is what you expect it to be (same as the commit used to create the tag).
+1. Run version command and make sure that version number and git commit digest is what you expect it to be (same as the commit used to create the tag).
 Example:
     ```sh
     mkdir -p oras-bin/
     tar -zxf oras_${version}_linux_amd64.tar.gz -C oras-bin
     ./oras-bin/oras version
     ```

-10. Create armored GPG signatures(`.asc`) using the key in the `KEYS` file.
+1. Create armored GPG signatures(`.asc`) using the key in the `KEYS` file.
     ```sh
     for file in `ls`; do
         gpg --armor --detach-sign $file
     done
     ```
-11. Validate the signatures.
+1. Validate the signatures.
 Not that the `KEYS` file should be imported with `gpg --import KEYS`.
 Run some form of the following (adapted from Linux project):
     ```sh
     for file in `ls *.asc`; do
         gpg --verify $file
     done
     ```
-12. Click "Edit release" button on the release, and add the `.asc` files created in the previous step.
+1. Click "Edit release" button on the release, and add the `.asc` files created in the previous step.
 Edit the release description for change logs and also add a note indicating your GPG key used to sign the artifacts.
 Example (replace with your fingerprint etc.):
     ```
     ## Notes

     This release was signed with `BE6F A8DD A48D 4C23 0091 A0A9 276D 8A72 4CE1 C704` (@qweeah's GPG key) which can be found [here](https://github.com/qweeah.gpg).
     ```
-13. Click "Publish Release" button to save.
+1. Click "Publish Release" button to save.
 Double-check that the release contains a corresponding `.asc` file for each release artifact.
-14. Consume beverage of choice.. you're done!
+1. Consume beverage of choice.. you're done!
 Thanks for moving the project forward.
-15. Oh yea, tell people about it in `#oras`
+1. Oh yea, tell people about it in `#oras`

 ### Some Comments